rmoralespp/flask_typed_routes/README.md

 ```

 ### Running the Linter
-To run the linter, use the following command:
+To run the linter, use the following commands:

 ```bash
 pip install --group=lint --upgrade  # Skip if already installed